 A member of the mint family, Monarda species include annual and perennial upright growing herbaceous plants endemic to North America.
-They range in height from 8—35” with equal spread.
-The leaves are lanceolate, opposite on the stem, smooth to slightly hairy, and have lightly serrated margins.
+They range in height from 8 to 48 inches with equal spread.

-Monarda pairs beautifully with Echinacea, Achillea, Salvias, and Perovskia.
+Monarda pairs beautifully with Miscanthus, Achillea, Salvias, and Eupatorium.

 We have a wonderful selection of perennials year round, but if you are looking for a specific perennial we will have the best selection when it is in bloom around town.
 Note: Native plant pages will take you into the Native Plant section.